H8X24A1/H8X24A1.github.io/setup/firewall-setup.md

 order: 3000
 ---

-### What is the IP Address Range that should allow the firewall to unblock communication between the HXA.io Application and the HXA.io API?
+### First we need to configure the Firewall Setup to have a stable connection between the HXA.io Application and the HXA.io API.

-For unbroken communication, the HXA.io Devices need an unblocked communication from the Local Network to the HXA.io API IP Address Ranges
+ The HXA.io Devices need an unblocked communication betweeen the Local Network and the HXA.io API IP Address Ranges which are mentioned below:

 168.63.108.0/24